nanrossi/botcoin/README.md

-# botcoin
+# Botcoin

-A bot to buy and sell bitcoin, litecoin and Bcash.
+A Nodejs bot for buy and sell bitcoin, litecoin and Bcash.